antonycourtney/dSnap/PRD.md

 ## Cardinality Estimates

-It is only expected that there will be at most 3 or 4 different display configurations for a user, and we need only maintain a few window layout snapshots (maybe 3) per display configuration.
+It is only expected that there will be at most 3 or 4 different display configurations for a user, and we maintain up to 5 window layout snapshots per display configuration.
-So a reasonable display

 ## Rough UI